-- 1. The charity's financial affairs will be conducted in a responsible manner, consistent with the ethical obligations of stewardship and the legal requirements of provincial and federal regulators. - 2.
-All donations will be used to support the charity's objects, as registered with CCRA. - 3.
-All restricted or designated donations will be used for the purposes for which they are given.
+1. The charity's financial affairs will be conducted in a responsible manner, consistent with the ethical obligations of stewardship and the legal requirements of provincial and federal regulators.

+2. All donations will be used to support the charity's objects, as registered with CCRA.

+3. All restricted or designated donations will be used for the purposes for which they are given.
 If necessary due to program or organizational changes, alternative uses will be discussed where possible with the donor or the donor's legal designate.
-If the donor is deceased or legally incompetent and the charity is unable to contact a legal designate, the donation will be used in a manner that is as consistent as possible with the donor's original intent. - 4.
-Annual financial reports will: - be factual and accurate in all material respects; disclose: - the total amount of fundraising revenues (receipted and non-receipted)2; - the total amount of fundraising expenses (including salaries and overhead costs)3; - the total amount of donations that are receipted for income tax purposes (excluding - bequests, endowed donations that cannot be expended for at least 10 years, and gifts from other charities)4;
+If the donor is deceased or legally incompetent and the charity is unable to contact a legal designate, the donation will be used in a manner that is as consistent as possible with the donor's original intent.

+4. Annual financial reports will:

+- be factual and accurate in all material respects; disclose: - the total amount of fundraising revenues (receipted and non-receipted); - the total amount of fundraising expenses (including salaries and overhead costs); - the total amount of donations that are receipted for income tax purposes (excluding

-2 Total of amounts from lines 100, 102 and 113 of T3010 (CCRA's Registered Charity Information Return, 2001).
+&lt;sup>2 Total of amounts from lines 100, 102 and 113 of T3010 (CCRA's Registered Charity Information Return, 2001).

-3 Amount from line 123 of T3010 (2001)
+&lt;sup>3 Amount from line 123 of T3010 (2001)